m4r35n357/VisualOptimizers/README.md

 make CCC=gcc test-multi-8d
 ```
 For 1000 runs expect it to take up to an hour to complete.
-This is an edited summary of the output:
+This is a _manually created_ table of the output, showing only the number of passes:
 ```
                              Command                         spiral     spiral         cut         cut
                                                              (descent)  (convergence)  (unclamped) (clamped)